The Best Homemade Healthy BBQ Sauce

 P.S.
 I wanted to tell you that this recipe contains more sweetener than I normally use.
 If you follow my recipes, you know I use the very least amount of natural sweetener I can get away with while still maintaining a great taste.
 While this contains more natural sweetener than I normally use, I will say it makes a TON of sauce and should last you awhile unless you douse everything in BBQ sauce (I had a friend in college who did that!)
 I use BBQ sauce like a condiment and usually only use a tablespoon or two per serving.
 When you look at it like that, you are still getting very minimal natural sugar content.

-THE BEST HOMEMADE HEALTHY BBQ SAUCE
+THE BEST HOMEMADE BBQ SAUCE

 Makes 4 cups of sauce